 Life is not always fair.

-If we are willing to accept that life is not always fair and that reality is beyond our control, we are able to let go, believe in our own resilience and have faith in the bigger plan instead of suffering through anger, resentment and grudges.
+If we are willing to accept that life is not always fair and that reality is beyond our control, we can let go, believe in our resilience, and have faith in the bigger plan instead of suffering through anger, resentment, and grudges.

 Everything changes and ends.